-Risk Likelihood of occurrence (L) Impact (I) Risk (L) X (I) Possible Impact on Financial Strategy Mitigation / Management Income from business rates is lower than expected due to successful rating appeals / higher levels of relief awarded / redevelopment of existing sites gives temporary reduction / collection performance declines 3 3 1% of forecast retained business rates income = £0.5m 9 Would require an increased budget gap to be addressed in the following financial year.
+Risk Likelihood of occurrence (L) Impact (I) Risk (L) X (I) Possible Impact on Financial Strategy Mitigation / Management Income from business rates is lower than expected due to successful rating appeals / higher levels of relief awarded / redevelopment of existing sites gives temporary reduction / collection performance declines 3 3 1% of forecast retained business rates income = £0.6m 9 Would require an increased budget gap to be addressed in the following financial year.
 Make appropriate provisions in resource forecasts.
 Respond to CLG consultations on business rates changes.
-Close monitoring of business rates yield and collection to ensure it reflects the latest known position.
+Detailed monitoring of business rates yield and collection to ensure it reflects the latest known position.
 Corporate approach to economic development and city regeneration.
 The council fails to reduce its carbon footprint resulting in higher than anticipated energy costs and need to purchase more allowances than anticipated under the CRC scheme 2 2 Allowances budget = £0.2m 4 Would reduce resources within budgets creating the need to find additional savings.
 Continue developing council carbon budgets for services and report / monitor alongside financial budget.
 Programme of investment to reduce carbon footprint across the council.
-Further risks affecting 2018/19 onward Transfer to 100% retained business rates by the end of parliament results in a net loss of resources from combined impact of: Reduced grant funding including the RSG New responsibilities transferred to authorities Increased business rates income Downward changes in business rates tax base have bigger impact than the current 49% exposure 3 4 12 Transfer is expected to involve major transfers of functions and funding of approximately £60m and therefore creates significant uncertainty over resource levels.
+Further risks affecting 2019/20 onwar - 120 Transfer to 75% retained business rates by the end of parliament results in a net loss of resources from combined impact of: Reduced grant funding including the RSG New responsibilities transferred to authorities Increased business rates income Downward changes in business rates tax base have bigger impact than the current 49% exposure 3 4 12 Transfer is expected to involve major transfers of functions and funding (e.g. Public Health and RSG) of approximately £30m and therefore creates significant uncertainty over resource levels.
 Would require an increased budget gap to be addressed in the following financial year/s.
-Engage fully in upcoming and future government consultations to ensure there is early warning of any adverse consequences Business Rates Revaluation due to be implemented in on 1 April 2017 leads a loss in business rates income from a change in distribution and new successful appeals 5 4 1% of forecast retained business rates income = £0.5m 20 Would require an increased budget gap to be addressed.
-Protection from safety net is afforded at 7.5% below baseline funding.
+Engage fully in upcoming and future government consultations to ensure there is early warning of any adverse consequences Business Rates revaluation appeals result in a loss in business rates income from successful appeals 5 4 1% of forecast retained business rates income = £0.6m 20 Would require an increased budget gap to be addressed.
+Limited protection from safety net is afforded at 7.5% below baseline funding.
 Respond to any government consultation on changes to the distribution mechanism.
 Liaison with VOA to ensure good access to data.
 Monitor the impact of appeals throughout the remaining revaluation period.
-Pay assumptions for 2017/18 onwards are lower than agreed pay awards and other pay related costs 2 3 0.5% change in pay award = £0.7m 6 Impact on budget gap if pay provisions are insufficient to meet increased ongoing costs arising from transformation, pay awards and/or impact of the National Living Wage.
-Monitor progress on pay award negotiations and wider national settlements.
-Monitor progress of pay negotiations on a frequent basis and update financial forecasts regularly.
+Pay assumptions for 2018/19 onwards are lower than agreed pay awards and other pay related costs 3 3 0.5% change in pay award = £0.6m 9 Impact on budget gap if pay provisions are insufficient to meet increased ongoing costs arising from transformation, pay awards and/or impact of the National Living Wage.
+Monitor progress on 2-year pay award negotiations (not yet accepted by Trade Unions) and wider national settlements.
+Main pay award not expected to alter significantly and changes should be at the margins (in terms of cost).